 New Jersey –-(Ammoland.com)- Much has been made in news coverage and from the usual list of Gun Control Liars and their political demigods about the fact that Aurora Colorado Shooter James Holmes accumulated 6000 rounds of ammunition for the various firearms he acquired in the months proceeding his monstrous act.

-6,000 rounds of ammunition certainly sounds sensational, but its really not that much.
-As an enthusiast, Instructor and Range Safety Officer I know from personal experience that it is not all that hard or even necessarily uncommon to go through that much ammunition in a single weekend at the range, a training class, competition or practice.
-I regularly purchased ammunition by the case ( 1k rounds ), multiple cases in fact, since I was taking several different caliber and style firearms to the range, nearly every weekend.
+6,000 rounds of ammunition certainly sounds sensational, but it’s really not that much.
+As an enthusiast, Instructor, and Range Safety Officer I know from personal experience that it is not all that hard or even necessarily uncommon to go through that much ammunition in a single weekend at the range, a training class, competition, or practice.
+I regularly purchased ammunition by the case ( 1k rounds ), multiple cases in fact, since I was taking several different calibers and style firearms to the range, nearly every weekend.

 Of course, back then, cases of 5.56 and 7.62 could be had for a tad over one hundred dollars each, now, not so much,

 I know several people, from all walks of life that routinely stockpile 10k, 20k, even 30 thousand rounds of ammunition at home, for a variety of reasons, all of them legal and none that have to do with any nefarious plot.
 Not to mention the hobbyist re-loaders, who, with relatively little equipment, and by recycling the brass casings or shotgun shell hulls discarded by others can easily produce several thousand rounds of ammunition, in the privacy of their own home, with no one ever knowing and no way to “trace” the munitions, not that there would even be a need too.

 Incidentally, the reloading hobby is just one of several reasons why the idea of “micro-stamping ” of shell casings in order to solve crimes is such a fools errand.